 Especially if you like extra whipped cream.
 Especially then.
 We won't tell.

 I've whipped up Kathryn's pumpkin spice concoction several times now, and I made some changes from the original recipe.
 First of all, I cook the pumpkin and the spices for a moment in the saucepan, which gets rid of any raw squash flavor and makes the spices toastier.
 Secondly, I think that the real key to this recipe is a healthy dose of black pepper, which cuts through the sweetness and the coffee for a spicy bite.
-Enjoy — no password needed!
+And her rather startling amount of vanilla (yes, two tablespoons!) mimics the enhanced flavor of coffee shop syrups.
+Start with less if you want.
+Enjoy!

 — Faith, August 2014